-Cambridge in America is pleased to welcome Dr. Toby Wilkinson for a conversation on his most recent book The Nile: A Journey Downriver Through Egypt’s Past and Present at 6:30 pm on October 21st at Bar Boulud in Manhattan.
+Cambridge in America and the Cambridge Society of Washington, DC are pleased to welcome Dr. Toby Wilkinson for a conversation on his most recent book The Nile: A Journey Downriver Through Egypt’s Past and Present at 6:30 pm on October 23rd.

 Dr. Wilkinson, a fellow of Clare College, Cambridge, has been acclaimed as one of the leading Egyptologists of his generation and has lectured around the world.
 In conjunction with his new book, he will speak on the vast importance of the Nile in nurturing and sustaining Egyptian culture for thousands of years.
 Additionally, he is Head of the International Strategy Office at the University and will speak briefly about Cambridge’s global role with Pro-Vice Chancellor Jennifer Barnes.